joeha480/dotify.devtools/readme.md

 values: `convert` or `legacy` (default)

+`org.daisy.dotify.devtools.regression.dotify.arguments` specifies whether optional Dotify arguments are added last to the command line or on their legacy positions (5, 6 and 9+).

+values: `last`or `legacy` (default)

 ### Unbrailler ###
 This tool can be used to compare text differences in an xml-editor.
 A folder is scanned for PEF-files and the braille in each file is replaced by ascii characters for easier debugging.